®

 Newton

 As much as one could make him a "mad hatter" or "The Moon is falling!" kind of guy, Isaac Newton is the archetypical alchemist, identifying with the volatility of new issues he pursued.
 Being a man of science, Newton fits gravity and light in the real, scientific context.
 He formulates the gravitational force equation -- and confirms Kepler's orbit equations -- when he places force vs. distance in the inverse square relationship.
 Newton's physics includes the existence of absolute spatial distance and absolute time.
 (An object performing discontinuous movement does not violate absolute space and time.
 The 'absolute' variable refers to the multitude of independent observers obtaining the same value when measuring such variable.)
-Considering the absolute speed light has in a vacuum (in ether), as well as the latest discoveries in electron's dual slit (self)superposition that requires the absolute reference if the math is to match reality, Newton is due for another outstanding insight.
-Through his review of fringe (superposition) rings, Newton was first to measure the wavelength of light (1/80047 of an inch for the blue light; the node -- that is, absence, of the blue light makes yellow).
-Newton calculated the air gap and determined the wavelength based on light's standing wave -- that is, he calculated the wavelength without needing to know lightspeed.
+Considering the absolute speed light has in a vacuum (in ether), as well as the latest discoveries in electron's dual slit (self)superposition that requires the absolute reference if math is to match reality, Newton is due for another outstanding insight.
+Through his review of fringe (superposition) rings, Newton was first to measure the wavelength of light (1/80047 of an inch for the blue light; the node -- that is, the absence, of the blue light makes yellow).
+Newton calculated the air gap and determined the wavelength based on the light's standing wave -- that is, he calculated the wavelength without needing to know lightspeed.
 Newton is the author of the concept of mass inertia (vis inertiae) as a dynamic characteristic of mass, and his particular design of a reflecting telescope is scalable so well many models continue to be built.

 Jung